-Although both walk-in freezers and walk-in cold rooms supplied and installed by MTCSS offer exceptional performance and adhere to building, hygiene and safety standards – they are used for different purposes, ultimately providing differing levels of performance.
-But by considering the differing characteristics in line with your business’ desired application, you will be able to identify which cold room solution will best suit your requirements.
+Both walk-in freezers and walk-in cold rooms provided and installed by MT Cold Storage Solutions offer exceptional performance and adhere to any building, hygiene and safety standards that may apply, though they are designed for different uses and to fulfil different requirements, ultimately providing a different user experience.
+With this in mind, by evaluating the abilities of each cold room against your business’ requirements, you will be able to find a cold storage solution that is perfect for your needs.